TharinduTS/cell_type_enrichment_v2/README.md

 ### Downloading

+#*NOTE*
+#*When you download rows based on a order number, make sure you have selected separate as duplicate policy so the overlay/stacked plots for the same gene do not confuse you*

 This script gives you multiple ways to select and download data with ‘Export TSV’ button.

 #### Normal download